openziti/ziti-doc/docusaurus/docs/guides/kubernetes/workload-tunneling/index.md

 #### Loopback Proxy Sidecar

-You can deploy a loopback proxy sidecar to intercept workload egress with OpenZiti.
-The sidecar binds OpenZiti Services to a local port on the pod's loopback interface, e.g. 127.0.0.1:8443.
+You can deploy a loopback proxy sidecar for workload egress to OpenZiti Services.
+The sidecar binds OpenZiti Services to a local port on the pod's loopback interface, e.g., 127.0.0.1:8443.
 The workload application must be configured to connect to the local port.
 There is not yet a dedicated guide for this mode of operation, and the differences are few in comparison to the [transparent proxy sidecar](./kubernetes-sidecar/) quickstart.

 1. The sidecar container runs `ziti tunnel proxy` instead of `ziti tunnel tproxy`.
 2. The sidecar container does not need the CAP_NET_ADMIN capability.